-The three classes of Directors serve staggered, three-year terms which end in successive years.
-The current term of the Class III Directors expires this year, and their successors are to be elected at the Annual Meeting for a three-year term expiring in 2017, subject to earlier retirement, resignation or removal.
-George L. Miles, Jr., a current Class III Director, will not be standing for re-election to the Board in accordance with the Company's Director retirement age policy.
-Mr. Miles' term will end on May 29, 2014 at the Annual Meeting.
-Bobby J. Griffin was identified as a potential candidate by the National Association of Corporate Directors, and the Board interviewed Bobby J. Griffin and recommended his nomination to stand for election as a Class III Director at the Annual Meeting.
-Bobby J. Griffin has not previously served on our Board of Directors.
-The terms of the Class II and Class I Directors do not expire until the Annual Meetings of Stockholders to be held in 2015 and 2016, respectively.
+The current term of the Director Nominees expires this year, and their successors are to be elected at the Annual Meeting for a one-year term expiring in 2016, subject to earlier retirement, resignation or removal.
+William J. Vareschi, a current Class I Director, will not be standing for re-election to the Board in accordance with the Company's Director retirement age policy.
+Mr. Vareschi's term will end on May 28, 2015 at the Annual Meeting.
+The terms of the Class II and Class III Directors do not expire until the Annual Meetings of Stockholders to be held in 2016 and 2017, respectively.

-Should all nominees be elected as indicated in the proposal above, the following is the complete list of individuals who will comprise our Board of Directors and Board Committees immediately following the Annual Meeting, unless otherwise noted.
+Should all nominees be elected as indicated in the proposal above, the following is the complete list of individuals who comprise our Board of Directors and Board Committees immediately following the Annual Meeting, unless otherwise noted.

 Director Nominating and

 Name Age Since Audit Compensation Executive Governance

-Sandra Beach Lin 56 2002 Member Member Chair
+Sandra Beach Lin 57 2002 Member Member Chair

-John J. Engel 52 2008 Member
+John J. Engel 53 2008 Member

-Bobby J. Griffin 65 N/A Member
+Bobby J. Griffin 66 2014 Member

-George L. Miles, Jr. (1) 72 2000 Member

-John K. Morgan 59 2008 Member Member
+John K. Morgan 60 2008 Member Chair Member

-Steven A. Raymund 58 2006 Member Member
+Steven A. Raymund 59 2006 Chair Member

-James L. Singleton 58 1998 Chair Member
+James L. Singleton(3) 59 1998 Member Chair Member

-Robert J. Tarr, Jr. 70 1998 Chair Member Member
+Robert J. Tarr, Jr. 71 1998 Member Member

-Lynn M. Utter 51 2006 Member Member
+Lynn M. Utter 52 2006 Member Member

-Stephen A. Van Oss 59 2008
+Stephen A. Van Oss 60 2008

-William J. Vareschi (2) 71 2002 Chair Member
+William J. Vareschi (1)(2) 72 2002 • •

-(1) Mr. Miles' retirement will be effective at the close of the 2014 Annual Meeting of Stockholders.
+(1) Mr. Vareschi's retirement will be effective at the close of the 2015 Annual Meeting of Stockholders.